Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 ### Parameter: `newImageName`

 The new image name in the ACR.
-You can use this to import a publically available image with a custom name for later updating from e.g. your build pipeline.
-Default is the last part of the image name.
+You can use this to import a publically available image with a custom name for later updating from e.g., your build pipeline.

 - Required: No
 - Type: string